 Grease should be applied to the upper end of the breaker tool bit each time it is installed.
 Thereafter, the tool should be greased at the fitting to reduce wear in the lower body and bushings of the tool.
-See Greasing The Tool Bit in the sections titled Pre-Operation Procedures.
+See "Tool Bit Lubrication" on page 13.